-“Behind these elegant, yet expressive paintings, hides an extremely stormy biography of a woman who, through her entire work, was inspired by a fascination with other people.”Katarzyna Wąs, Mela Muter Portrecistka Exhibition Curator, Warsaw 2017.
+Behind these elegant, yet expressive paintings, hides an extremely stormy biography of a woman who, through her entire work, was inspired by a fascination with other people.

 In Paris, she quickly became part of the bohemian and intellectual elite.
 In terms of painting, she is associated with the so-called Parisian school, but because of her highly individual style, inspired by Whistler, Van Gogh, Gauguin, Cézanne, Vuillard, Picasso, and Severini, it is difficult to label her with a specific trend.
-Most often she is associated with post-Impressionism (check the van gogh-esque strong contours and hasty, multi-directional brush strokes), yet I see in her a herald of Expressionism, too (look at her signature!).
+Most often she is associated with Post-Impressionism (check the Van Gogh-esque strong contours and hasty, multi-directional brush strokes), yet I see in her a herald of Expressionism, too (look at her signature!).

-In 1927, she became a French citizen but sadly her financial situation deteriorated and at the beginning of the 1930s she started giving painting lessons to support herself.
-She spent World War II in the south of France, where she worked and lived in Avignon.
+In 1927, she became a French citizen but sadly her financial situation deteriorated and, at the beginning of the 1930s, she started giving painting lessons to support herself.
+She spent World War II in the South of France, where she worked and lived in Avignon.
 She received a small flat from the city authorities, and she kept on teaching drawing, art history, and literature at the girls’ College St. Marie.

-As is the case with any painters, with age her eyesight started to worsen and she needed a cataract operation which improved her eyes a little, so she could work till her death in 1967.
-Sadly, she died in poverty, completely forgotten by the elites she once had portrayed.
+As is the case with any painter, with age her eyesight started to worsen and she needed a cataract operation which improved her eyes a little, so she could work till her death in 1967.
+Sadly, she died in poverty, completely forgotten by the elites she had once portrayed.
 The only friend who took care of her in the final years of her life was Bolesław Nawrocki, who also took care of the collection of her works and documents, which nowadays can be found in Toruń, Poland.

-“I don’t ask myself whether a person in front of my easels is good, false, generous, intelligent.
-I try to dominate them and represent them just as I do in the case of a flower, tomato or tree; to feel myself into their essence; if I manage to do that, I express myself through their personality.”Maria Mela Muter, quoted in: “Mela Muter”, Jewish Women’s Archive, N.Styrna, 2009.
+I don’t ask myself whether a person in front of my easels is good, false, generous, intelligent.
+I try to dominate them and represent them just as I do in the case of a flower, tomato or tree; to feel myself into their essence; if I manage to do that, I express myself through their personality.